Bedrock-OSS/bedrock-wiki/docs/concepts/entity-properties.md

 ### Manipulating and Accessing Entity Properties

--   You can access entity properties though MoLang Entity Queries (Note, these MoLang Entity Queries are a part of Experimental features):
+-   You can access entity properties through MoLang Entity Queries (Note, these MoLang Entity Queries are a part of Experimental features):

     -   `query.actor_property`
     -   `query.has_actor_property`